cbaenziger/chef-bach/README.md

 Cluster Bootstrap
 -----------------

-The provided scripts which sets up a Chef and Cobbler server via [Vagrant](http://www.vagrantup.com/) permits imaging of the cluster via PXE.
+The provided scripts which sets up a Chef server via [Vagrant](http://www.vagrantup.com/) permits imaging of the cluster via PXE.

 Once the Chef server is set up, you can bootstrap any number of nodes to get